MAKE THE RIGHT CHOICE!

 If you suspect you have the flu, EMERGENCY isn’t the best place for you.

 Please consider consulting these other resources before going to an Emergency Department.
+Please note that winter clinics are open on evenings and weekends.

 If you don’t have a family doctor, use the Quebec Family Doctor Finder to look for one.